 Live On the Green

-Returning for its eighth year, the free Public Square Park concert series begins with Thursday night installments on August 11, 18 and 25, and culminates with a three-day Labor Day weekend event, giving you plenty of opportunities to enjoy incredible live music with a date.
-The Live On the Green lineup will be announced on June 23, and it should be another banner year for bringing talented artists to Music City!
+Returning for its eighth year, the free Public Square Park concert series begins with Thursday night installments in August, and culminates with a three-day Labor Day weekend event, giving you plenty of opportunities to enjoy incredible live music with a date.
+The Live On the Green lineup will be announced midsummer!

 Support local artists and The Conservancy for the Parthenon and Centennial Park by attending Musicians Corner.
 This Centennial Park concert series is free to the public, though donations are accepted.
 The spring season runs from May to June while the summer season runs all of August and into part of September.
 Live music, food trucks and lots of fun await!